Mixernoboi/lcxyz-dc-bot/README.md

 nodejs v16 is what i use, no idea if this works for other versions.

+ALSO REPLACE THE FILE env WITH .env TY!!

 also this is using banner.yt :)